chazzka/clanekcathedral/clanek.md

 Artificial Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter their weights so that the inputs lead to the desired outputs, predicting the labels.
 This may seem like a perfect method for our problem.
 However in our scenario, we have the regular data labeled and ready to provide for the learning but that is not the case for the anomalous data.
+This is a huge problem for the ANN algorithm, because it needs to alter its weights based on the previously seen labeled data.
+Since we can only provide one of the labels (the regular data), the ANN will fail to find the other label.
+Consider followeing example

 ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
 To není tak uplně pravda, neuronku je potřeba naučit dobré i špatné, to je ten rozdíl.. zkus to více vysvětlit proč tomu tak je ,docela mě to dokonce zajímá.